 - Personal accident (Explorer)

-On your trip to Morocco you’re going to need travel insurance especially for the medical assistance that may arise and in everything related to the theft of Luggage.
+On your trip to Morocco, you’ll need travel insurance, especially for the medical assistance that may arise and everything related to luggage theft.

-Regarding regarding medical care, the drawbacks that may arise are:
+Regarding medical care, the drawbacks that may arise are:

 Car accident (or camel)